expo/expo/docs/pages/build-reference/troubleshooting.md

 - Relevant Build tool versions (eg: Xcode, Node, npm, Yarn) are the same in both environments.
 - Relevant environment variables are the same in both environments.
 - The archive that is uploaded to EAS Build includes the same relevant source files.

+### Find and read the error message

+Before you go further, you need to be sure that you have located the error message and read it.

+Go to your build details page (find it on the [build dashboard](https://expo.dev/accounts/[account]/projects/[project]/builds) if you don't have it open already) and find any of the build phases that errored and expand them.
+Often the earliest phase that errors will contain the most useful information.

+You will likely see many log entries prefixes with `[stderr]`, but don't be thrown off.
+It's common for CLI tools to use [stderr](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) to output warnings and other diagnostics, not just errors.
+So how do you know which log lines are responsible for your build failing?
+To some extent, you have to use your own judgement, but there are some common signs you can look out for.

 ### Verify that your project builds locally